fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 As the speed of the streaming is proportional to the number odf samples in the buffer (how fast the buffer gets filled) this is expected to increase a) with increasing channel numbers b) with increasing sample rate

-Here we increase the sampel rate to Fs=4000Hz
+Here we increase the sampling rate to Fs=4000Hz

 ### CHL on, Fs=4KHz, Nchans=341